-20630403030300000100 8 052213 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS NO.2, NO.4 - NO.6 AND IN FAVOR OF THREE YEARS WITH RESPECT TO PROPOSAL NO.3.
-PLEASE SIGN, DATE, AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 FOR AGAINST ABSTAIN 1.
-To elect six directors to serve until the 2014 Annual Meeting of Stockholders; 2.
-To approve an advisory vote on executive compensation; П ABSTAIN 1 year 2 years 3 years NOMINEES: 3.
-To hold an advisory vote on the frequency of the future П executive compensation advisory votes; Patricia Gallup FOR AGAINST ABSTAIN FOR ALL NOMINEES 0 David Hall 4.
-To approve an amendment to the Company's Amended and Restated O Joseph Baute WITHHOLD AUTHORITY 2007 Stock Incentive Plan, as amended, to increase the number of David Beffa-Negrini 0 FOR ALL NOMINEES shares of common stock that may be issued thereunder from Barbara Duckett O $1,\!200,\!000$ to $1,\!400,\!000$ shares, representing an increase of $200,\!000$ Donald Weatherson shares: FOR ALL EXCEPT (See instructions below) 5.
-To approve an amendment to the Company's Executive Bonus Plan. П as amended, to provide, among other things, for the base-level bonuses as a percentage of base salary for the Company's Chief Administrative Officer and Chief Financial Officer; 6.
-To ratify the selection by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2013.
-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED "FOR" THE ELECTION OF ALL DIRECTOR NOMINEES AND "FOR" PROPOSALS NO.2, AND NO.4 - NO.6 AND IN FAVOR OF THREE YEARS WITH RESPECT TO PROPOSAL NO.3.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: MARK HERE IF YOU PLAN TO ATTEND THE MEETING $\ \square$ To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee, or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+20630403030300000100 8 05 52213 THREE YEARS WI ECTION OF DIRECTORS AND "FOR" PROPOSALS NO.2, ITH RESPECT TO PROPOSAL NO.3.
+To elect six directors to serve until the 2014 Annual 2.
+To approve an advisory vote on executive compensation; ABSTAIN FOR ALL NOMINEES O Patricia Gai O David Hall O Joseph Bau WITHHOLD AUTHORITY FOR ALL NOMINEES O Barbara Du O Donald We te a-Negrini ckett 3.
+To hold an advisory vote on the frequency of the future executive compensation advisory votes; 4.
+To approve an amendment to the Company's Amended and Restated 2007 Stock Incentive Plan, as amended, to increas number of shares of common stock that may be issued thereunder from 1,200,000 to 1,400,000 shares, representin d se the ABSTAIN ABSTAIN FOR ALL EXCEPT (See instructions below) increase of 200,000 shares; 5.
+To approve an amendment to the Company's Executive Bo Plan, as amended, to provide, among other things, for the blevel bonuses as a percentage of base salary for the Compan Chief Administrative Officer and Chief Financial Officer; ase- L 6.
+To ratify the selection by the Audit Committee of Deloitte a Touche LLP as our independent registered public accounting firm for the year ending December 31, 2013. コ In their discretion, the Proxies are authorized to vote upon such before the meeting or any adjournment thereof. h other bu siness a s may pro perly come THIS PROXY, WHEN PROPERLY EXECUTED, WILL THE UNDERSIGNED STOCKHOLDER.
+BE VOTI ED AS 1 DIRECT ED BY INSTRUCTIONS: To withhold authority to vote for (s), mark "FOR ALL EXCEPT to each nominee you wish to with " and fill in the circle next IF NO DIRECTION IS MADE, THIS PROXY WILL BE OF ALL DIRECTOR NOMINEES AND "FOR" PROPOSIN FAVOR OF THREE YEARS WITH RESPECT TO PR SALS NO .2, AND NO.4 - 1 To change the address on your account, please check the your new address in the address space above.
+Please no registered name(s) on the account may not be submitted. ote that changes to the MARK HERE IF YOU PLAN TO ATTEND ) THE MI EETIN G □ s Signature of Stockholder Date: Signature of Stockholder Date: trustee, or guar ctly as your name or names appear on th dian, please give full title as such.
+If the lease sign in partnership name by author igner is a corporation, pleas